 How Long Do Pellets Last?

 If you are new to pellet smokers, always monitor the grill during the first few cooks.
-It’s essential to get a solid idea of how long your pellets last before leaving it unattended.
+It’s essential to get a solid idea of how long your pellets last before leaving them unattended.
 And even then, it is recommended to check on the grill frequently to ensure everything is running as it should.

 Several factors affect how long your pellets will last.
 These include: